Air Race Classic, Inc. is a

 By Margaret J. Ringenberg with Jane L. Roth

 Margaret has flown in every Air Race Classic since they started, taking first place in 1988.
 A former WASP with over 40,000 hrs, she learned to fly because as a little girl she was told "Girls Can't Be Pilots."
 She has been a flight instructor since 1945.
 She flew the Round the World Air Race in 1994 and the London to Sydney Air Race in 2001.
 Her flying is highlighted in Tom Brokaw's book "The Greatest Generation" chapter 12.
-She continues to promote aviation and women who fly.
+She continued to promote aviation and women who fly until her death in 2008.

 THE POWDER PUFF DERBY OF 1929